TeamSPoon/pfc/README.md

 ```

 This rule causes the following behavior.
-Whenever a new assertion **at(O,L) **is made, a Prolog search is made for an assertion that object O is located at some other location.
+Whenever a new assertion **)** is made, a Prolog search is made for an assertion that object O is located at some other location.
 If one is found, then it is removed.

-We can generalize on this rule to define a meta-predicate **function(P) **which states that the predicate whose name is **P **represents a function.
-That is, **P **names a relation of arity two whose first argument is the domain of the function and whose second argument is the functionís range.
-Whenever an assertion **P(X,Y) **is made, any old assertions matching **P(X,_) **are removed.
+We can generalize on this rule to define a meta-predicate **)** which states that the predicate whose name is **P** represents a function.
+That is, **P** names a relation of arity two whose first argument is the domain of the function and whose second argument is the function‚Äôs range.
+Whenever an assertion **)** is made, any old assertions matching **)** are removed.
 Here is the _Pfc_ rule:

 ```prolog